 Teaching and Learning Methods/Activities Lectures, tutorials, discussions, participatory learning activities, online learning activities, presentations, individual assignments, case studies and forum.
 Evaluation Formative assessment (In-course): 30% - At least three assessments for 30 Marks - The assessments could take any forms such as classroom assignment, take-home assignment, quiz, presentations, case study, debate, role play.
-Summative Assessment: 70% - Duration of the question paper is of three hours - Question paper contains two parts - Question paper contains two parts - Part I: It is compulsory.
-It contains 20 multiple choice questions for 20 Marks - Part II: Students are expected to answer four questions out of seven questions that may include several parts.
-Total marks for this part is 80.
+Summative Assessment: 70% - End of course written examination is of three hour duration - Question paper contains two parts: Part I: It is compulsory.
+It contains 20 multiple choice questions for 20 marks Part II: Students are expected to answer the first question as a compulsory question (case study) and other three questions out of seven questions that may include several parts.
+The total marks for this part is 80